Cemguish/configure-ad/README.md

 <p>
   Next, I will be creating a role for Departments.
-  Go back to the Admin panel > Agents > Departments add New department.
+  Go back to the Admin panel > Agents > Departments add New "Department".
 <img width="1168" height="495" alt="PIO 11" src="https://github.com/user-attachments/assets/e1f9ba60-22c4-4c44-957d-0f190bcfad27" />
 </p>

 <p>
   At the add department section for the parent leave it as Top level department > Name SysAdmins and create.